 - extend the core of MR3 so that a Vertex can dynamically increase the number of its Tasks;

 - extend Hive so that a mapper can dynamically split itself into several small mappers.

 MR3 already addresses the first part of the challenge as it allows a Vertex to increase the number of its Tasks under a specific condition.
 Hence most of the effort will be focused on the second part.

 MR3 is not designed specifically for Apache Hive.
 In fact, MR3 started its life as a general purpose execution engine, and it was only later that we decided to develop Hive on MR3 as a means of testing MR3 more thoroughly.
 As such, MR3 can easily execute MapReduce jobs which are converted to simple DAGs with two Vertexes.
-MR3 can also execute Pig jobs which can be converted to DAGs utilizing the Tez runtime.
-Thus, as new major applications of MR3, we plan to implement clients for MapReduce and Pig (MapReduce on MR3 and Pig on MR3).
-Then all the strengths of MR3, such as concurrent DAGs, cross-DAG container reuse, fault tolerance, and autoscaling, are automatically available when running MapReduce and Pig jobs, whether on Hadoop or on Kubernetes.
-Since multiple clients can connect to a common DAGAppMaster, we can even share ContainerWorkers among Hive, MapReduce, and Pig jobs without having to maintain three separate clusters!
+Thus, as new major applications of MR3, we plan to implement clients for MapReduce (MapReduce on MR3).
+Then all the strengths of MR3, such as concurrent DAGs, cross-DAG container reuse, fault tolerance, and autoscaling, are automatically available when running MapReduce jobs, whether on Hadoop or on Kubernetes.
+Since multiple clients can connect to a common DAGAppMaster, we can even share ContainerWorkers among Hive and MapReduce jobs without having to maintain two separate clusters.